Bruno Franz Leopold Liebermann

 Bruno Franz Leopold Liebermann (b. at Molsheim in Alsace, 12 October 1759; d. at Strasbourg, 11 November 1844) was a German Catholic theologian.

 Life

-Having finished his humanities in the college at Molsheim, he studied theology from 1776 to 1780 in the seminary at Strasburg, after which, as he was too young for ordination, he was as subdeacon appointed teacher in the college at Molsheim.
-He became a deacon and a licentiate of theology in 1782, and was ordained priest on 14 June 1783.
+Having finished his humanities in the college at Molsheim, he studied theology from 1776 to 1780 in the seminary at Strasbourg, after which, as he was too young for ordination, he was appointed as subdeacon and appointed teacher in the college at Molsheim.
+He became a deacon and a licentiate of theology in 1782 and was ordained priest on 14 June 1783.

-He shortly afterwards became professor in the Strasburg seminary, in 1784 preacher at Strasburg Cathedral, and in 1787 pastor at Ernolsheim near Molsheim.
-During the French Revolution he was obliged to take refuge across the Rhine (1792), and the Bishop of Strasburg, Cardinal Rohan, appointed him rector of the seminary which had been transferred for the time to the All Saints' Abbey, in the Black Forest.
+He shortly afterwards became professor in the Strasbourg seminary, in 1784 preacher at Strasbourg Cathedral, and in 1787 pastor at Ernolsheim near Molsheim.
+During the French Revolution he was obliged to take refuge across the Rhine (1792), and the Bishop of Strasbourg, Cardinal Rohan, appointed him rector of the seminary which had been transferred for the time to the All Saints' Abbey, in the Black Forest.